 “The whole community of Israel must celebrate this Passover festival” (Exodus 12:47 NLT).
 “Each year you must celebrate three festivals in my honor” (Exodus 23:14 NLT).

 God told the Jewish people through the prophet Nehemiah, “… Go and celebrate with a feast of rich foods and sweet drinks, and share gifts of food with people who have nothing prepared.
 This is a sacred day before our Lord.
 Don’t be dejected and sad, for the joy of the Lord is your strength!”
-(Nehemiah‬ 8:10‬ NLT‬‬‬‬‬‬‬‬‬‬).
+(Nehemiah 8:10 NLT).

 Maybe you’re on the fence about celebrating.
 Before you just shake your head with a, “Nope!” please take a beat and consider these three things:

-1. When we pause to celebrate, we actually take time to meditate.
+- When we pause to celebrate, we actually take time to meditate.

-We think back on how far God has brought us and what He’s done for us and through us.
+We think back on how far God has brought us and what He’s done for us and through us. - When you engage in celebration, it’s a way of showing appreciation.

-3. When you honor an accomplishment or a significant event with celebration, it can add to your motivation.
+We demonstrate our joyful gratitude and recognize what it took to get here. - When you honor an accomplishment or a significant event with celebration, it can add to your motivation.

 We can view it as “So far.
 So good.”
 And add, “But wait!
 There’s more!”
 Or, “That was then, but this is now.”
 And even, “Let’s see what’s next!”